-- 1.1 The QATA requires that its professional members hold a Master's in art therapy or equivalent.
+- 1.1 The QATA requires that persons aspiring to the title of professional members have a master's-level training in art therapy, or training that meets the required equivalencies.

-Diploma equivalencies are described in the QATA Rules on educational equivalents. - 1.2 The Educational Standards are applicable to master's-level art therapy programs that are offered in universities, as well as to clinical and institutional programs. - 1.3 Program directors who wish to have their programs approved by the QATA must prove that said programs respect these standards. - 1.4 Students registered in QATA-approved programs, in equivalent programs or in CATA (Canadian Art Therapy Association)- or AATA (American Art Therapy Association)-approved programs may achieve the status of QATA students. - 1.5 Graduates from QATA-approved programs can achieve the status of professional members of the QATA. - 1.6 Professional members of the association can use the title of professional art therapist of Quebec (PATQ). - 1.7 In this document, one (1) credit equals fifteen (15) hours spent in class.
+Equivalencies are described in the QATA Educational Equivalency's Regulations. - 1.2 The Educational Standards are applicable to master's-level art therapy programs that are offered at the graduate level (minimum requirement), or programs originating from institutes. - 1.3 Program directors who wish to have their programs approved by the QATA must prove that said programs respect these standards. - 1.4 Anyone enrolled in an QATA -approved training program, an equivalent program or a program approved by CATA or AATA may obtain QATA student status. - 1.5 Graduates from QATA-approved programs can achieve the status of professional members of the QATA. - 1.6 Professional members of the association can use the title of a professional art therapist of Quebec (PATQ). - 1.7 In this document, one (1) credit equals fifteen (15) hours spent in class.